dtanner/chaperone/README.md

 If you want to run multiple checks driven by a template, see [Template Checks](./docs/template-checks.md).

 # Contributions
 The app is written in kotlin, and uses the standard kotlin code format.
 Questions, comments, and pull requests welcome.
+See [Development.md](Development.md) for some docs on developing locally.